Leave a review

 Because there’s little risk involved, there aren’t many eligibility requirements.
 To be accepted you must:

-You must also be willing to open a savings account or ISA with one of Loqbox’s partner banks, or otherwise be willing to pay a £30 fee.
+For the Loqbox Lite membership, you must also be willing to open a savings account or ISA with one of Loqbox’s partner banks, or otherwise be willing to pay a £30 fee.
+If you have made 26 weekly payments, this fee is waived for those with a Full Loqbox Membership.

 Our verdict: Is Loqbox any good?

-The boost to your credit score and the fact that it’s free (if you go for Loqbox Free-unlock and open an account with a Loqbox partner) make it easy to look past Loqbox’s flaws.
+The boost to your credit score and the fact that it’s free (if you go for Loqbox Lite and open an account with a Loqbox partner) make it easy to look past Loqbox’s flaws.
 For people looking to access a loan right now, Loqbox isn’t the answer.
 But if you’re serious about building a positive credit history and accessing lower rates in the not-too-distant future, we think Loqbox is a smart choice.
+Plus, if you’re willing to pay a fee, Loqbox offers a paid membership with access to more credit-building tools.

 "Coming out of uni, I used Loqbox to build my credit.
 You only have to pay in £20 or £30 a month.
 It’s a really good way to build credit up.
 It has lots of advice on building credit and gives you a good education about improving your credit rating.
 The app is really good, really well branded and easy to use.